Springville, California

 Springville is a census-designated place (CDP) in Tulare County, California, United States.
 The population was 967 at the 2020 census, up from 934 at the 2010 census.
 The original name of the town was “Daunt”, after William Daunt, a settler who opened the first store in the town in 1860.
 The name was changed to “Springville” in January, 1911, in reference to the soda springs found in the area.

 Geography

 Springville is located at (36.128378, -118.819001).

 According to the United States Census Bureau, the CDP has a total area of 4.2 sqmi, of which, 4.2 sqmi of it is land and 0.02 sqmi of it (0.41%) is water.

 Climate

-This region experiences warm and dry summers, during which the temperature can reach up to 100 F. According to the Köppen Climate Classification system, Springville has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.
+This region experiences warm and dry summers, during which the temperature can reach above 100 F. According to the Köppen Climate Classification system, Springville has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.
 Csb = Warm-summer Mediterranean climate; coldest month averaging above 0 °C (or -3 °C), all months with average temperatures below 22 °C, and at least four months averaging above 10 °C. At least three times as much precipitation in the wettest month of winter as in the driest month of summer, and driest month of summer receives less than 30 mm.